Cultured Finger Foods

 With their long, thin shape and protein-heavy nature, lacto-fermented green beans make a tangy and delicious addition to your collection of cultured finger foods.

-Try these Lacto-fermented Dilly Beans or go for more spice with these Lacto-fermented Green Beans with Cayenne Peppers and Garlic
+Try these Lacto-fermented Dilly Beans or go for more spice with Lacto-fermented Green Beans with Cayenne Peppers and Garlic

 Cultured Fruit Leather